Michael-Otieno/yolo/README.md

 ## How to run the app
-cd into the
-Use ```vagrant up --provison``` command for the first time

-Subsequent running of the project, use ansib
-Git workflow used to achieve the task

-1. Fork the repository on github.
+1. Fork the repository on Git Hub.
 2. Clone the repository into your local machine.

     ```